 What to expect during the procedure

 On the day of the procedure, an intravenous line (IV) will be placed in the patient through which medications can be given.
 The anesthesia care is provided by the Anesthesiologist, a Certified Registered Nurse Anesthetist (CRNA), or the anesthesia team consisting of both.
 Once in the operating suite, monitors will be placed on the patient to measure his vital signs which include blood pressure, heart rate and rhythm, oxygenation and respiration.
 Supplemental oxygen is usually given by nasal cannula.
 IV sedation is then given and the procedure begins.
-The CRNA will choose an appropriate dose of medication to maintain a state of "twilight sleep" so that the patient remains comfortable throughout the procedure.
-To ensure the patient's comfort and safety, the CRNA continuously monitors the patient's vital signs and verbal response throughout the procedure.
+The CRNA will choose an appropriate dose of medication so that the patient remains comfortable throughout the procedure.
+To ensure the patient's comfort and safety, the CRNA continuously monitors the patient's vital signs and response throughout the procedure.